 D. Principles and Definitions

-1. Research financial conflict of interest exists when significant financial interest considerations may compromise an investigator's method in designing, conducting or reporting research.
+1. Research financial conflict of interest (Financial Conflict of Interest Disclosure) exists when significant financial interest considerations may compromise an investigator's method in designing, conducting or reporting research.
 The bias engendered by such conflicts may conceivably affect not only the collection, analysis, and interpretation of data, but also, the hiring of staff, procurement of materials, sharing of results, choice of protocol, involvement of human participants, and selection of statistical method approach and application.

 The term "investigator" means the principal investigator, co-investigators, and any other person responsible for the design, conduct, or reporting of research funded by or proposed for funding by the sponsor.
 For purposes of financial disclosures, "investigator" includes the investigator's family.

 The term "significant financial interest" means anything of monetary value, including, but not limited to, salary or other payments for services (e.g., consulting fees or honoraria); equity interests (e.g., stocks, stock options or other ownership interests); and intellectual property rights (e.g., patents, copyrights and royalties from such rights).
 This includes:

 - salary, royalties or other payments that, when aggregated for the investigator and his/her family are expected to exceed $10,000 over a twelve-month period.

 - equity interest that, when aggregated for the investigator and his/her family exceeds $10,000 in value as determined through reference to public prices or other reasonable measures of fair market value, and represents more than a five percent ownership interest in any single entity.

 Payments received through the University, including from grants and contracts are excluded.
 Appropriate reporting procedures described below must be followed if the designated limit is exceeded.